-As of 31 December 2023, the Company recognized an environmental provision of RON 424.0 million based on reassessment of the site restoration provision.
+As of 31 December 2024, the Company recognized an environmental provision of RON 426.5 million (2023: RON 424.0 million) based on reassessment of the site restoration provision.
 Reassessment was performed considering the following change in assumptions as compared with previous period:

-- ➤ updated prices for rehabilitation work related to lagoons 16, 19 20, 7 12, 13 15 considering the evolution of prices for additives and fuel, also the increase of the minimum gross salary.
-The updated prices use as reference basis last offers available aligned with a benchmark review from an independent specialist.
-Moreover, tariffs are indexed on an annual basis with a market factor increase, representing the forecasted inflation rate as per Romanian National Statistics Institute for the period 2024 - 2027; - Quantities of acid tars and contaminated soil used for the estimation of costs are the quantities as per Environmental Permit issued on 14 Jan 2021 to which an increase of 30% was considered given that according to the Environmental Permit, volumes after treatment can be higher with 30% - Updated contingency considering an additional increase in quantities of contaminated soil, from 40% as per previous assessment to 50% and in addition, potential effect of the recent developments of the infringement procedure against Romania in respect of non-compliance with European environmental obligations for deposit of waste.
+- updated prices for rehabilitation work related to lagoons 16, 19 20, 7 12, 13 15 considering the contract in place for lagoons 19-20.
+The updated prices use as reference basis the lump sum as per contract in place which was allocated at activity level.
+Moreover, tariffs are indexed on an annual basis with a market factor increase, representing the forecasted inflation rate as per Romanian National Statistics Institute for the period 2025 - 2028 only if the inflation rate increase is equal to or exceeds 3% in accordance with the contract in place; - Quantities of acid tars and contaminated soil used for the estimation of costs are the quantities as per Environmental Permit issued on 14 Jan 2021 to which an increase of 30% was considered given that according to the Environmental Permit, volumes after treatment can be higher with 30% - Updated contingency based on the additional increase in quantities of contaminated soil, to 40% except lagoons 19-20 (for which a contract is in place) and the effect of the infringement procedure against Romania in respect of non-compliance with European environmental obligations for deposit of waste.